-So it was not because I was a fighter, but because I was a thinker, that I was enraged by the motion-wastage of the loom-rooms and was persecuted by the guards into becoming an "incorrigible."
+So it was not because I was a fighter, but because I was a thinker, that by the guards into becoming an "incorrigible."
 One's brain worked and I was punished for its working.
 As I told Warden Atherton, when my incorrigibility had become so notorious that he had me in on the carpet in his private office to plead with me; as I told him then: